Spend your fall, winter, or spring in Colombia: Is Colombia a good snowbird location?

 - Gold Museum: Located in Bogota, the Gold Museum, or Museo del Oro, is one of the city's most famous museums.
 It houses over 55,000 priceless artifacts.

-Activities in Colombia in the winter
+Activities in Colombia in the fall, winter, or spring

 - Bird watching: there are many species of birds that thrive in Colombia.
 Some just passing through on migration routes and others live in the area.
 Snowbirds can enjoy birdwatching in certain locations like Minca.